uwu/uwu.network/src/pages/~sink/blog/2022/10/wayland.md

 I would say it definitely is.

-My whole desktop felt smoother and more responsive - though I will say this was mostly because before I was using Picom's (pretty damn bad) Vsync implementation.
+My whole desktop felt smoother and more responsive - though I will say this was mostly because before I was using Picom's (pretty damn bad) vsync implementation.
 I could have got most of the way there by just using `TearFree` instead.

-Even then, apps were buttery smooth under Wayland - I hadn't experienced a smooth scroll at 144Hz that looked as smooth as it did in Windows before this - only fullscreen games etc actually achieved smoothness before.
+Even then, apps were buttery smooth under Wayland - I hadn't experienced a smooth scroll at 144Hz that looked as smooth as it did in Windows before this - only full-screen games etc actually achieved smoothness before.

 In addition, having all my config in mostly one place was a very welcome change, even if I had to ditch some niceties of Picom such as rounded corners and background blur.